rChrisb/holbertonschool-zero_day/git/README.md

 ---------------------------------------------------------------------------
 ### <p align=center>5.
 HAAA what did you do??? </p>
+Collaboration is cool, but not really when you update the same file at the same time…

+To illustrate that, please merge the branch update_script to main: “Cool, all my changes will be now part of the main branch, ready to be deployed!”

+HHHHHHHAAAAAAAA

+`CONFLICT (content): Merge conflict in bash/best`

+As you can see, you have conflicts between two branches on the same file.

+Your goal now is to resolve conflicts by using the version of the branch update_script, and push the result to the origin.

+At the end, you should have all your work from the branch update_script (new file and two updated files) and all latest main commits (new files, delete folder, etc.), without conflicts.
 ---------------------------------------------------------------------------
 ### <p align=center>6.
 Never push too much </p>
 ---------------------------------------------------------------------------